 Under the CCPA, what must businesses do to achieve compliance?

-Businesses now need to implement a CCPA-compliant privacy policy and they need to reveal exactly what personal information they are gathering and why.
-As with GDPR and SAR’s, if a consumer requests to see the various pieces of information held about them, then under CCPA it must be disclosed.
+Businesses now need to implement a CCPA-compliant privacy policy.
+They need to reveal exactly what personal information they are gathering and why.
+As with GDPR and SAR’s, if a consumer requests to see the information held about them, then under CCPA it must be disclosed.

-One point where the CCPA is perhaps a little less stringent than its European counterpart is that such verified consumer requests need to be complied with within 45 days, unless the business in question informs the consumer that it cannot comply.
+There is a point where the CCPA is perhaps a little less stringent than its European counterpart.
+Such verified consumer requests need to be complied with within 45 days.
+That is unless the business in question informs the consumer that it cannot comply.

-Again though, as with the GDPR, the CCPA does require businesses to provide consumers with the right of deletion and they must provide them with 2 or more methods to submit requests allowing them to exercise their rights.
+Again though, as with the GDPR, the CCPA does require businesses to provide consumers with the right of deletion.
+They must also provide them with two or more methods to submit requests allowing them to exercise their rights.

 This is still quite an empowering law, then?